2026-05-11 — Lunar Lake support, two-pass CPU detection, BootNext defensive, engineering polish

 | No key / timeout | Continues to full hardware programming |

-What ESC does NOT skip: CPU detection, platform discovery, self-test (if configured), and the exit delay countdown still run normally.
-ESC only prevents ApplyPolicy() from executing.
+What ESC does NOT skip: CPU detection, platform initialization, and the 2-second countdown window itself.

 3. Missing INI — All-Disabled Safe Defaults